How to perform CRUD key-value operations in Couchbase.

 The Key-Value (KV) or Data Service offers Couchbase clients the fastest and simplest way to create, retrieve or mutate data where the key is known.

-If you want to try out the examples in this section, follow the instructions given in Do a Quick Install to install Couchbase Server, configure a cluster, and load a sample dataset.
+If you want to try out the examples in this section, follow the instructions given in Create a Free Account and Deploy Your Database to create a free account, deploy a database, and load a sample dataset.

 Clients access data by connecting to a Couchbase cluster over the network.
 The most common type of client is a Couchbase SDK, which is a full programmatic API that enables applications to take the best advantage of Couchbase.
 This developer guide focuses on the most commonly-used SDKs, but full explanations and reference documentation for all SDKs is available.